 5. How many hours

+Here’s one to consider when you think about what to look for in a daycare for infants.
 We parents all have different schedules and lifestyles, so choosing the right amount of time that is good for everyone might be a tough one.
-Watch out for opening and closing hours, as they differ from one place to another.
+Watch out for the opening and closing hours, as they differ from one place to another.
 Take into account time when you start and finish your work, plus the time you spend to get to and from daycare.
-Be realistic and give yourself plenty of time, because things like last minute work stuff or traffic happen more often than we would like it to.
+Be realistic and give yourself plenty of time, because things like last-minute work stuff or traffic happen more often than we would like it to.
 Calculate what time you can commit to being at daycare every day and go from there.

 Dasha is a millennial mom to an active toddler and works full time in marketing.
 Combining these two is not an easy job, but with proper planning and positive attitude things do fall into place.
 Dasha sees inspiration in everything and believes every mom sets an example to her child.
 She helps other moms find time for themselves in their busy schedule, shares her parenting hacks, and resources on how to be the best version of yourself you can be.
 You can find her at myscarlettdays.com